-In the world of cryptocurrencies, which is extremely turbulent, innovations often arrive nearly every hour.
-While a year ago, we could see the bitcoin gold rush culminate with millions of dollars invested by people who didn’t have a clue of how cryptocurrencies worked, now the focus has shifted to stablecoins.
+In the world of cryptocurrencies, which is extremely volatile, innovations often arrive nearly every hour.
+While only a bit over a year ago we could see the bitcoin gold rush culminate with millions of dollars invested by people who didn’t have a clue of how cryptocurrencies worked, now the focus has shifted to stablecoins.

 Some people believe that stablecoins could be the future of a decentralized monetary system, others see them as a new bubble.
 The interest in stablecoins among the crypto enthusiasts has significantly risen.
 The term stablecoin designates cryptos pegged to “real” currency (typically, the dollar).

 Unlike bitcoin, ethereum and other digital tokens, the volatility of stablecoins is fairly low.
 It’s not by coincidence that they are similar to physical currencies.
 Anyway, the goal of the creators of stablecoins was to bring cryptos closer to fiat money.

 While the majority of cryptos don’t fit for standard payment transactions due to their instability, stablecoins are the opposite.
 Thanks to their similarity to fiat money, they are easier to grasp and more trustworthy for an ordinary consumer.
 In addition, the tokens are backed by real money.
 Example: The number of USD deposited on a bank account belonging to the creators of TrueUSD is the same as the number of issued TUSD tokens.
 At least, theoretically.

 The price fluctuation of tenths of a percent (up to a few percents) has so far been supporting the vision of the creators of stablecoins.
 The long-term stability of the stablecoins is achieved in two ways: IOU and collateralization.